A Good Time for a Dime: Plot

 Inside a penny arcade, Donald sees several Mutoscopes, each charging a penny.
-Most are family friendly, such as "Busy Life of a Bee" or "Scenic View of Niagara Falls", which Donald dismisses, until a more risque-sounding "Dance of the Seven Veils" catches his eye.
+Most are family friendly, such as "A Day for a Busy Bee" or "Scenic View of Niagara Falls", which Donald dismisses, until a more risque-sounding "Dance of the Seven Veils" catches his eye.
 The pictures show dances of a Daisy Duck looking dancer dropping veils in succession until Donald's viewing is rudely interrupted by a black out, which lights back up only to see the ultimate "The End" slide.
 Next Donald tries out a crane machine to win a camera, but he finishes empty handed when he sneezes all the prizes back in the crane machine.
 Finally, Donald pays a nickel to use a coin-operated airplane ride, but his ride is very short.
 Donald angrily grabs the throttle and uses it to start up the propeller blades to get himself a free ride.
 However, as he had removed the control stick, the plane goes out of control.
 Donald gets thrown out of the ride and stays afloat by flapping his arms, briefly behaving like a real world duck in flight.
 Donald risks getting caught in the propeller, but the ride bucks and Donald is reinserted into the cockpit.
 The ride then returns safely to the ground, although this has made Donald quite airsick.
 With that, Donald leaves the arcade, stumbling and groaning to himself.